 Transitional housing offers a drug- and alcohol-free environment to residents, but that’s just one of the advantages.
 Other benefits include:

-- Clearly defined rules: Following the rules is essential when you’re a resident of transitional housing.
+Following the rules is essential when you’re a resident of transitional housing.
 Drugs and alcohol are totally forbidden.
 If you want to continue living in one of the apartments, you must stay sober.
-Residents are expected to take care of cooking, paying rent and keeping their living space clean, which instills them with a sense of responsibility and purpose.
+Residents are expected to cook, pay rent, and keep their living space clean, which instills them with a sense of responsibility and purpose.

 A Long Track Record of Success